MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallRule.md

 Accept wildcard characters: False
 ```

+### -PolicyAppId
+Specifies that matching firewall rules of the indicated PolicyAppId are retrieved.
+This parameter specifies the WDAC policy tag that would be found in the WDAC tagging policy under AppIdTags.

+Type: string
+Default value: null
+Accept pipeline input: false
+Accept wildcard characters: false

 ### -PolicyStore
 Targets the policy store from which to retrieve the rules.
 A policy store is a container for firewall and IPsec policy.